5hadowblad3/5hadowblad3.github.io/_pages/about.md

 Welcome to Heqing Huang's homepage!

-Currently, I am a Ph.D. student supervised by [Dr. Charles Zhang](http://home.cse.ust.hk/~charlesz/) at the Hong Kong University of Science and Technology (HKUST).
+Currently, I am a Postdoc research fellow supervised by [Dr. Charles Zhang](http://home.cse.ust.hk/~charlesz/) at the Hong Kong University of Science and Technology (HKUST).
 My research direction is application security, and I am very keen to improve all kinds of vulnerability detection methods such as fuzzing, symbolic execution by using various program analysis techniques.
+Especially, I prefer combine the two state-of-the-art techniques, static analysis and dynamic fuzzing, to improve the effectiveness.

 **I am on the job market for faculty positions starting from 2022/2023!**